 - Try and rest for the first few days following surgery. - You can put as much weight on the leg as tolerated.
-You may need a walker/crutches initially, but can gradually transition to walking without assistive devices when your pain and mobility improve - Follow the precautions listed at the end of this packet. - Return to (sedentary) work or school the day after surgery if pain is tolerable.
+You may need a walker/crutches initially, but can gradually transition to walking without assistive devices when your pain and mobility improve - A continuous passive motion (CPM) machine may be utilized for the first couple of weeks following surgery to facilitate early motion. - Return to (sedentary) work or school the day after surgery if pain is tolerable.
 Return to heavy labor or excessive ambulatory activities will be determined by Dr. Smith. - YOU WILL have swelling; you may even have swelling into your foot.
-That is NORMAL. - Continue to do ankle pumps to help with any leg/foot swelling. - Ice can be used as much as possible for the first 3-4 weeks to help decrease swelling. - If swelling worsens or becomes more painful, call the office.
+That is NORMAL. - When sitting or lying down be sure to keep your leg elevated up above the level of your heart to help decrease swelling.
+Also continue to do ankle pumps. - Ice or the cryo-cuff can be used as much as possible for the first 3-4 weeks to help decrease swelling. - If swelling worsens or becomes more painful, call the office.